inbucket/book.inbucket.org/src/extending.md

 It is also possible to extend Inbucket in a similar fashion in Go, but due to the lack of a plugin loader, it will requiring building Inbucket from source.

+The following chapters cover each of these extension mechanisms.